-Virtual penetration testing lab is a lab created on a single system using any virtualization software.
+Virtual pentesting lab is a lab created on a single system using any virtualization software.
 It can be very helpful for people practicing for CEH or similar certification.
 Any penetration testing lab has two machines, attacker and victim.
 In this lab we will set up Kali Linux as the attacker and Windows XP( most favorite victim machine ) as the victim.
 I am going to set up this lab in Vmware Workstation 9.
 Hope this will be helpful.

 First of all install Kali Linux and Windows XP in Vmware Workstation.